-The 2014-2015 École Braemar Elementary School Plan aligns itself directly with the North Vancouver School District Achievement Contract goals of improving students' achievement in reading literacy, to improve students' literacy in reading proficiency, and improving students' achievement in numeracy, to improve students' achievement in mathematics.
+The 2015-2016 École Braemar Elementary School Plan aligns itself directly with the North Vancouver School District Achievement Contract goals of improving students' achievement in reading literacy, to improve students' literacy in reading proficiency, and improving students' achievement in numeracy, to improve students' achievement in mathematics.
 Despite the ever increasing pace of change in our world today, acquiring a solid foundation in literacy and numeracy skills, consistent with one's ability, remains fundamental to a positive sense of self and success for all individuals.
 Goal Three, to improve students' transition to secondary school, is common to all schools in both the Carson Graham FOS as well as the Handsworth FOS.
 Promoting opportunities to establish positive relationships with our local secondary schools is seen as an important step in preparing our students to become members of a larger, more complex, learning community, thereby setting the stage for their success.

-Consultation Process of Braemar Elementary School Planning Council: School administrators, staff, parents and students have been actively involved in the development of the School Plan.

-A summary of the approved Braemar Elementary School Plan will be posted on the school web site by October 31, 2014.
+School administrators, staff, parents and students have been actively involved in the development of the School Plan.
+A summary of the approved Braemar Elementary School Plan will be posted on the school web site by October 31, 2016.
+Students were not involved in the School Plan this year due to the upcoming anticipated changes moving forward.
+Staff were not involved in the School Plan this year due to differing professional philosophies.